jundalisay/superb/content/en/research/descartes/world/chapter-07.md

-+++
+---
+heading: "Chapter 7 of The World by Descrates Simplified"
+title: "The Three Rules of Nature of the Aethereal Universe"
+date: 2020-09-02
+image: "/covers/meta.jpg"
-title= "The Three Rules of Nature of the Aethereal Universe" heading= "Chapter 7" description= "How could Nature untangle the confusion of the chaos after creation?
-What are the laws of nature that God has imposed on her?" author= "Rene Descartes" image= "/covers/world.jpg" linkb= "/research/descartes/world/chapter-07" linkbtext= "Chapter 7" linkf= "/research/descartes/world/chapter-08" linkftext= "Chapter 8" icon= "/icons/descartes.png"
+description: "How could Nature untangle the confusion of the chaos after creation?
+What are the laws of nature that God has imposed on her?"
-+++
+linkb: /research/descartes/world/chapter-06
+linkbtext: "Chapter 6"
+linkf: /research/descartes/world/chapter-08
+linkftext: "Chapter 8"
+icon: "/icons/descartes.jpg"
+---

 How could Nature untangle the confusion of the chaos after creation?
 What are the laws of nature that God has imposed on her?